 The venue is the Beamsley Project on the outskirts of Skipton in North Yorkshire.
-Return lifts (car shares) o the Friday and Sunday afternoons are available from Leeds and back.
+Return lifts (car shares) on the Friday and Sunday afternoons are available from Leeds.

 The retreat starts with dinner at 6pm on Friday 1 November (please arrive from 4pm) followed by the first session and ends after lunch (approx 1.30pm) on Sunday 3 November